Film festival: North American film festivals

 The Ottawa Canadian Film Festival, abbreviated OCanFilmFest, was co-founded by Ottawa-based filmmakers Jith Paul, Ed Kucerak, and Blair Campbell in 2015.
 It features films of various durations and genres from filmmakers across Canada.

 The Sundance Film Festival founded by Sterling Van Wagenen (then head of Wildwood, Robert Redford's company), John Earle, and Cirina Hampton Catania (both serving on the Utah Film Commission at the time) is a significant festival for independent film.

 The Woodstock Film Festival was launched in 2000 by filmmakers Meira Blaustein and Laurent Rejto to bring high-quality, independent films to the Hudson Valley region of New York.
 In 2010, Indiewire named the Woodstock Film Festival among the top 50 independent film festivals worldwide.

-The Regina International Film Festival and Awards (RIFFA) founded by John Thimothy, one of the top leading international film festivals in western Canada (Regina, Saskatchewan) represented 35 countries in 2018 festival.
-RIFFA annual Award show and red carpet arrival event are getting noticed in the contemporary film and fashion industries in Western Canada.
+The Regina International Film Festival and Awards (RIFFA) founded by John Thimothy, one of the top 5 leading international film festivals in western Canada (Regina, Saskatchewan) also been referred to as “The People's Festival of Canada”, a phrase highlighting its identity rooted in inclusivity, accessibility, and community wellbeing.

 Toronto's Hot Docs, founded by filmmaker Paul Jay, is a North American documentary film festival.
 Toronto has the largest number of film festivals in the world, ranging from cultural, independent, and historic films.

 The Seattle International Film Festival, which screens 270 features and approximately 150 short films, is the largest American film festival in terms of the number of feature productions.

-The Expresión en Corto International Film Festival is the largest competitive film festival in Mexico.
+The Guanajuato International Film Festival is the largest competitive film festival in Mexico.
 It specializes in emerging talent and is held in the last week of each July in the two colonial cities of San Miguel de Allende and Guanajuato.

 Other Mexican festivals include the Guadalajara International Film Festival in Guadalajara, Oaxaca Film Fest, the Morelia International Film Festival in Morelia, Michoacan Mexico, and the Los Cabos International Film Festival founded by Scott Cross, Sean Cross, and Eduardo Sanchez Navarro, in Los Cabos, Baja Sur, Mexico are considered the most important film festivals in Latin America.
 In 2015, Variety called the Los Cabos International Film Festival the "Cannes of Latin America".